 Greater Manchester is leading the way on the devolution of powers and budgets from national government.
 The aim of devolution is to enable more local decision making, which will lead to greater benefits for people and communities.
-The fourth and latest devolution agreement (link below) was published in March 2016 and included new responsibilities for Greater Manchester including criminal justice, adult skills provision and a 100% business rate retention pilot project.
-The Greater Manchester Combined Authority website has further information on the new powers and the priorities of the “Devo Manc” agenda.
+The Greater Manchester Combined Authority website has further information on the structures and the priorities of the Greater Manchester Devolution agenda.

-In partnership with other voluntary, community and social enterprise sector leaders, 10GM is a member of the Greater Manchester VCSE Devolution Reference Group.
-This group came together from a range of conversations during 2015 and is seeking to promote involvement of the VCSE sector in devolution as it evolves.
-The group has stated its ambition for devolution is “eradicating inequality within a generation” and has agreed a number of objectives:
+In partnership with other voluntary, community and social enterprise sector leaders, 10GM is a founding member of the Greater Manchester VCSE Leadership Group.
+This group came together from a range of conversations during 2015 to enable the involvement of the VCSE sector in Greater Manchester's new structures as they were beginning to evolve - particularly with the Mayor of Greater Manchester, the GM Combined Authority and the GM Health and Social Care Partnership.
+The GM VCSE Leadership Group stated from the start that its ambition for devolution is “eradicating inequality within a generation” and agreed a number of objectives:

 • Champion VCSE engagement in devolution across Greater Manchester by promoting the vital role the sector plays in working towards a more equal society